 While the easy and correct answer to this question is a categorical “NO”, I have to confess that in my case, working for free was the takeoff of my career.

 It was the first year after the university and I just had arrived to Bratislava, when a friend that was a volunteer at the Comenius University in Bratislava came to me and asked if I could collaborate with them organizing the Spanish Language Days.
 They needed a poster and a program.
 I had plenty of time and I needed to extend my portfolio, so I said yes.
 I had a tough moment trying to please all the institutions involved, and the result wasn’t perfect, but I managed.

 Some months after, the same guy asked me to help him with the posters and programs for the Italian and French Language Days.
 But this time, I was a bit more busy and I didn’t feel like going over all the experience of arguing with all the institutions again, so I agreed to do it only if I could do the design I wanted.
 Surprisingly (or maybe not, is hard to find a designer who works for free), he agreed.
 The result were two designs of which I was proud.

-Thanks to that, we stablished a work relationship that ended only 2 years after, when I decided to stop freelancing and get a job as employee.
+Thanks to that, we established a working relationship that ended only 2 years after, when I decided to stop freelancing and get a job as an employee.

-And of course, if you are already an stablished designer, working for free is not a good idea.
+And of course, if you are already an established designer, working for free is not a good idea.